OpenJML/openjml.github.io/tutorial/InheritingSpecifications.md

 ---

 In classic object-oriented design, a base class, perhaps abstract, can be used without knowing what kind of derived class it dynamically is.
-One can talk about a Shape's permimeter or area without needing to know what kind of Shape it is.
+One can talk about a Shape's perimeter or area without needing to know what kind of Shape it is.
 When we write specifications for the base class we define its behavior and then any derived class is expected to adhere to that behavior.
 This property is called *behavioral inheritance*.
 JML enforces it by insisting that derived classes inherit the behavior of base classes, by inheriting their specifications.